Cristianfllc3/DSS_LeaseCosts/README.md

 ![image](https://user-images.githubusercontent.com/72107370/113625561-10896080-962f-11eb-8000-98640ffc4fc8.png)

 # Data preparation
+**Input:** Data engineering/architecture phase, connection of data sources and creation of the work environment with Dataiku.
+**Output:** Flow base on Dataiku with a first dataset on BD(postgres) prepared for analisys.
+(Dataiku, plugins Anonymization and Postgres)

 The Dataiku visual flow allows coders and non-coders alike to easily build data pipelines with datasets, recipes to join and transform datasets, and the ability to build predictive models.
 Dataiku includes over 90 built-in data transformers for common data manipulations like binning, concatenation, currency conversions, date conversions, filtering, splitting, and more.

 The main steps taken for data processing were: